 |Optional group flight back:||

-- Cruise through the world’s second largest fjord, discovering waterfalls, forest, and mountains along the way
+- Cruise through the world’s second largest fjord, discovering waterfalls, forests, and mountains along the way

 - Challenge yourself on a high ropes course

 - Marvel at the engineering feat that is the Flåm Railway, one of the most scenic in the world